comfy/comfortable-mexican-sofa/README.md

 What is this?
 -------------
-Comfortable Mexican Sofa is a Content Management System with an obnoxious name.
-Also it's a Rails 3 Engine.
-This means that you can use it as a stand-alone application and also as an Engine for your existing application.
+ComfortableMexicanSofa is a micro CMS implemented as a Rails 3.* engine.
+This CMS is not a full-blown application like RadiantCMS.
+It's more like the ComatoseCMS, only more modern and infinitely more powerful and flexible.
+ComfortableMexicanSofa can function as a stand-alone installation, but it's designed to be used as an extension to your Rails application.
+If you have any (static) content that needs to be managed this CMS will handle it.

+This CMS also allows high level of integration.
+You can easily use page content anywhere within your app, and even use page content as renderable templates from inside your controllers.
+You may also reuse CMS's admin interface for your own admin backend.

 Installation
 ------------